 Comparing MERV ratings is a good way to begin to comparing filters.
 A Pleated filter with a rating of at least MERV 8 is better for airflow which is going to help your HVAC system operate more efficiently while still protecting your air quality.
 Home Air Filters have MERV ratings that range from 0 to 16.
 Most new homes can support an air filter with a MERV rating from 8 to 13 filters, but MERV 15 and 16 filters require a system that can support the necessary air flow.

 Depending on your HVAC sytems you may have return vent filters or a whole house filter.
-Vent filters, as pictured above are more straight forward to find the actual size and correct replacement.
+Vent filters, as the 20x20x1 air filter pictured are more straight forward to find the actual size and correct replacement.

 Whole house furnace filters often have compatible models across brands, but you need to insure that the replacement filter is compatible with your systems filter.This is best done by checking the product description to make sure your current filter model is listed.

 You can usually find the proper replacement filter model in your HVAC user manual.
 In the Amazon listing pictured for this Lennox Filter, you can see all of the information you would need to make the correct purchase.